Introduction to jsdmstan

 data list contains the parameters used to simulate the data we can use

-functions from bayesplot
+the mcmc_recover_ functions from bayesplot to

 see how the model did: